 Yoga & Meditation For Self-Healing

 I've been practicing and teaching Kundalini Yoga and meditation since 1972.
-I wrote and published a book on its 'suggested daily practice' in 2014.
-Explore that and read testimonials here.
-Available as an ebook or physical book.
-Read reviews and consider purchasing it here.
+I wrote and published a book on its 'encouraged daily practice' in 2014.
+Explore, read reviews and consider purchasing it here.

 Below are several breath/meditation practices you can consider doing on your own to help deeply relax, refresh, gain strength and begin to clear anything troubling in your mind.
 These will leave you feeling alert, present and composed.
 Jot Singh